christiskatsouris/ivxPredictive/README.md

 - Phillips, P. C. B. (1987).
 Towards a unified asymptotic theory for autoregression.
 Biometrika, 74(3), 535-547.
 - Phillips, P. C. B. (1988).
 Regression theory for near-integrated time series.
 Econometrica: Journal of the Econometric Society, 1021-1043.
 - Phillips, P. C. B. & Perron, P. (1988).
 Testing for a unit root in time series regression.
 Biometrika, 75(2), 335-346.
-- Rao, M. M. (1978).
-Asymptotic distribution of an estimator of the boundary parameter of an unstable process.
-The Annals of Statistics, 185-190.

 ### 1990's